gigalixir/gigalixir-buildpack-elixir/README.md

 ## Features

 * **Easy configuration** with `elixir_buildpack.config` file
+* Automatic elixir and erlang version detection if you are using asdf
 * Use **prebuilt Elixir binaries**
 * Allows configuring Erlang
 * If your app doesn't have a Procfile, default web task `mix run --no-halt` will be run.